The Stonehenge Hoax – Station Stones

 The Problem

-In recent years the idea of Stonehenge as an astronomical observation point has become very popular with the ‘new age’ cult that looks at the stones as a ‘magical’ monument rather than a practical, functional site as the archaeologists fail to identify the exact reason and purpose successfully was built.
+In recent years, the idea of Stonehenge as an astronomical observation point has become very popular with the ‘new age’ cult that looks at the stones as a ‘magical’ monument rather than a practical, functional site, as the archaeologists have failed to identify the exact reason and purpose for which it was built successfully.
 So these ‘ideas’ have flourished to fill the void created by the ‘experts’ as they stutter for explanations.
-Within this new age, the theory is the Station stones’ role that seems to line up with more astrological occurrences than the leading site.
+Within this new age, the theory is that the Station stones’ role seems to align with more astrological occurrences than the leading site.

 The Solution

 The heel stone also has a ditch indicating its significance.
-This ditch is almost bisecting the avenue ditch, which would have also been full of water.
-These ditches are invisible today as they were filled in long ago when the water left the site – but if the Moat and channels were not for water but symbolic purposes, why were they left to fill with soil and disappear from view – it makes no sense unless they are water features that have dried up over the years as the water table has now fallen by 30 metres?
+This ditch almost bisects the avenue ditch, which would also have been full of water.
+These ditches are invisible today as they were filled in long ago when the water left the site, but if the Moat and channels were not for water but symbolic purposes, why were they left to fill with soil and disappear from view?
+It makes no sense unless they are water features that have dried up over the years, as the water table has now fallen by 30 metres.

-The North and South Station stones and the Heel stone ditches are of considerable depth 1 – 1.2m deep.
+The North and South Station stones and the Heel stone ditches are 1–1.2m deep.
 Symbolic ditches are needed only to cut the surface to meet their requirements.
 These ditches are full of ‘silt’ or ‘marl’ in all cases.
-Moreover, it is possible that the same clay liner was added to these features as the excavation reports various anomalies that are unexplained and what I see as evidence of water in the ditches.
-“There were about 18 inches of dirty chalk upon the bottom… between this, and the humus is a layer of humus with flint single… apart of a decayed horn pick and some flint chips were found on the bottom silt” Hawley (Cleal et al.,1995,278).
+Moreover, it is possible that the same clay liner was added to these features, as the excavation reports various unexplained anomalies and what I see as evidence of water in the ditches.
+“There were about 18 inches of dirty chalk upon the bottom… between this, and the humus is a layer of humus with flint single… a part of a decayed horn pick and some flint chips were found on the bottom silt” Hawley, Cleal et al.,1995,278).

-At the end of the Neolithic Period, the groundwater had subsided to almost their present levels.
-Since the great Ice Age melt, the large river that had existed at Stonehenge’s bottom for 5,000 years was gone.
-The groundwater that once covered the land had moved to the surrounding seas and channels, flooding the island once called Doggerland and leaving it 30 metres under the sea.
-The moat had dried up at Stonehenge, and consequently, the tools used to clean out the moat in the past (antler picks) were left where they broke in the ditch.
+By the end of the Neolithic Period, groundwater had subsided to nearly its present level.
+Since the great Ice Age melt, the large river that had flowed beneath Stonehenge for 5,000 years was gone.
+The groundwater that once covered the land had moved into the surrounding seas and channels, flooding the island once called Doggerland and leaving it 30 metres underwater.
+The moat had dried up at Stonehenge, and consequently, the tools used to clean it out in the past (antler picks) were left where they had broken in the ditch.
 Sadly, archaeologists currently take these tools as the basis for their incorrect dating of the site, not when the monument was at the height of its power, but when it was last used as a monument to the dead.

 The Station Stones (with mounds) seem to have been added later in the site’s development.
-This can be seen as the introduction of the Station Stones would have obscured the Aubrey post holes; therefore, they must post-date the original Bluestone circle but predate the infilled moat, as they have moats of their own.
-We currently don’t know whether the knowledge of the tides was no longer necessary or if the station posts held another particular purpose.
+This can be seen as the introduction of the Station Stones, which would have obscured the Aubrey post holes; therefore, they must post-date the original Bluestone circle but predate the infilled moat, as they have moats of their own.
+We currently don’t know whether knowledge of the tides was no longer necessary or whether the station posts served another purpose.

 If you lived in the countryside or became a fell-walker in the days before GPS and OS maps, you used to rely on points on the horizon for guidance.
 A prehistoric person would have used the same simple principle to get from A to B without getting lost.
 Initially, these features would have been on islands, as people used boats to transport themselves and trade.
-Then, as the groundwater fell, they would have used barrows as markers on the horizon to walk from point to point.
-We still see milestones today on the side of roads; barrows were the milestones for prehistoric societies.
+Then, as the groundwater fell, they would have used barrows as markers on the horizon to guide their walks from point to point.
+We still see milestones on the sides of roads today; barrows were the milestones of prehistoric societies.

 If you follow the line from the centre of the site through the Northern Station Stone, you will go past no less than five long barrows, 15 round barrows, Casterley Camp, Knap Hill Camp, and the White Horse, finally arriving at Avebury.
 This is not bad, for just 36.4 km of travel.
 That’s one barrow every 500 metres; not even I could get lost with that marker frequency.
 Mathematically, the chance of this number of barrows being in line over such a small distance is less than half of one per cent (0.05 %), or 2000 to 1 in layman’s terms.